-In this new example, players' actions have a significant impact on the state transition, that is, the state never increases if the current state is $\omega = 0$ and someone chooses F. This complicates the belief evolution process, but still we can show that uniform connectedness holds.
-Unfortunately, robust connectedness does not hold, as supports are not merging; however, it is not difficult to compute the limit minimax payoff in this example, and it turns out that the limit minimax payoff is zero regardless of the initial prior and thus invariant to the initial prior.
-Accordingly, our folk theorem still applies.
+In this new example, players' actions have a significant impact on the state transition, that is, the state never increases if the current state is $\omega = 0$ and someone chooses F. This complicates the belief evolution process, and the scrambling condition does not hold anymore.
+Indeed, if the initial state is $\omega = 0$ and the fishermen choose (F, F), the belief does not change forever and and never become an interior belief.